thatpixelguy/milesandkilo/support.md

 # Support

-If you're looking for some quick tips and pointers for playing the game, try giving the [online manual](/manual) a read.
+If you're looking for some quick tips and pointers for playing the game, you may find the [online manual](/manual) helpful.

-If you have more specific questions, feel free to [send me an email](mailto:mike@thepixelguy.com).
+Feel free to [send me an email](mailto:mike@thepixelguy.com) if you have any other questions.
 I'm always happy to help!